Iran invites U.N. nuclear chief, hopes for deal

 LAST VISIT A FAILURE

-Amano has not been to the Iranian capital since May 2012, when he returned saying he expected to sign a deal soon, only to see it fail to materialize.
+Amano has not been to the Iranian capital since May 2012, when he returned saying he expected to sign a deal soon, only to see it fail to materialise.

 Diplomats say he would probably want to be confident of concrete progress before repeating the high-profile trip.